datagrok-ai/public/packages/ClinicalCase/views_help/validation.md

 The view contains results of SDTM tables validation performed at the start of the application.

-In the upper table there is a whole list of violated rules.
+In the upper table there is a list of violated rules.
 In the lower table there are tabs with domains in which rules have been violated.
-Table in each ta contains rows with violated rules.
+Table in each tab contains rows with violated rules.

 By selecting a row in the upper table the lower table will be filtered by the selected violated rule.